 If you don’t see your scholarship listed, e-mail Jessica Smith.
 She can help you.

 - You can also ask your financial aid office: “What do I need to do to keep my scholarships?
 Are they renewable?”

 NOTE: Are you planning to transfer schools during or after your first year in college?
 Your GEAR UP Scholarship automatically renews unless you transfer schools.
 Update the transfer by logging into your MyVSAC account. and completing the Unified Scholarship Application.

 Navigating Bills and Financial Aid

-- Do you have questions about your bill?
-Call your financial aid office and ask:
+- If you have questions about your bill, call your financial aid office and ask: